k2view-academy/K2View-Academy/articles/23_fabric_transactions/01_fabric_transactions_overview.md

 # Fabric Transaction Management

 Fabric has a built-in Transaction management mechanism that handles a transaction during data processing.
-Tansactions are handled differently in different data processing modules.
+Transactions are handled differently in different data processing modules.

 ### Sync Process